 At first glance, the vertical I looked at made sense because sampling was a built-in best practice.
 The problem was that within this vertical brands’ ability to sample was not scalable.
 Sure they could give away 3,000 free products, but to be a big business I wanted to feel comfortable that 30,000 (ideally 300k) would be no sweat off their back.

 As I a scrambled to try and fit a square peg in a round hole, my partner and I looked diligently at buying the products at wholesale prices.
 With all the players in the value chain, we were looking at an average purchasing cost of about 3/5 the retail price.
 The wholesale prices were high because the goods simply did not have a high margin.
 This is the same reason brands within this vertical aren’t able to sample at scale.
 Compare this with make-up or high-end fashion where brand equity, more so than the cost of ingredients or production, have a greater influence on pricing and its clear why Birchbox, Shoedazzle, and TrunkClub are in unique positions to take advantage of this model.

 When you’re actually purchasing the products and the margins are low, you run into an issue with perceived consumer value.
 Think about this: if I buy 5 products that retail for $3 at half price consumers are perceiving a value of $15.
 Assuming the average shipping cost of $6.50, this puts me at a fixed cost of $14 before variables such as the cost of box (< .50), inserts and branding, and acquiring customers are taken into consideration.
-Even if I add a few extra dollars on the price of the box for the “surprise” or “novelty” factor, my profit margins are still extremely slim.
+Even if I add a few extra dollars on the price of the box for the “surprise” or “novelty” factor, my profit margins are still extremely slim (this is where having some subscription analytics can be crucial).
 And sorry folks, most players in this space will not be able to acquire customers at the low cost that Birchbox has (content is king!)